Mantaro/mantaro.github.io/source.md

 Most of the stuff in Mantaro is made by both David Rubio (Kodehawa) and Natan (natanbc).

-Special thanks to MrLar and Haxiz for moderating the support server and keeping the wiki up-to-date and pretty.
+Special thanks to MrLar (Lars K.) and Haxiz (Diego Ramirez) for moderating the support server and keeping the wiki up-to-date and pretty.

 Special thanks to AdrianTodt for helping on the earlier stages of the bot's life (2017)